Who God Is

 In Deuteronomy, He is the one who redeems us from the curse of the law.

-He glorified Himself in The Psalms:
+He glorified Himself in the Psalms:

 In Psalms, He is our shepherd and the one to whom we can pour out all of the troubles of our heart in honesty and without condemnation, like David did.

-He glorified Himself in The Prophets:
+He glorified Himself in the Prophets:

-In Isaiah He is the suffering Saviour who takes our sin and sickness.
+In Isaiah, He is the suffering Saviour who takes our sin and sickness.

 In Joel, He shows the promise of the baptism in the Holy Spirit.
 However, before the promise in Joel chapter 2, He showed the required consecration which precedes the promise.

-He also showed them what I saw when I got saved and filled at the same time in the Book of Revelation as it is foreshadowed in Ezekiel and Daniel.
+He also showed them what I saw, when I got saved and filled at the same time, in the Book of Revelation as it is foreshadowed in Ezekiel and Daniel.

 In Ezekiel 37, He is the one who gives our dry bones the new birth with the Holy Spirit.
 In chapters 38-39, He defeats our enemies.
 In chapters 40-42, He shows us the temple of God so that we will know that we are invited to get into a close relationship with Him.

 In Ezekiel 43, He showed them the glory of the throne and the tabernacle where God meets man as in Revelation 21.
-In Chapter 44-46, He asks us to consecrate ourselves so that we may be baptised in the Holy Spirit.
+In Chapter 44-46, He asks us to consecrate ourselves so that we may be baptized in the Holy Spirit.

-In Ezekiel 47, as in Revelation 22, He is the one who baptizes with the Holy Spirit which causes the river to flow out of our innermost beings into the dead sea of humanity so that people can be made alive with God.
+In Ezekiel 47, as in Revelation 22, He is the one who baptizes with the Holy Spirit which causes the river to flow out of our innermost being into the dead sea of humanity so that people can be made alive with God.

 In Ezekiel 48:35 His name is “the Lord is there,” in the heavenly Jerusalem dwelling with His people.